Website Launch Checklist: Key Highlights

 McDonald’s homepage relies on its brand equity to attract customers, mentioning the Big Mac, Quarter Pounder and McNuggets all in the hero section:

-Neither tone of voice is wrong, but both brands will believe that their website’s messaging and style is the best fit for both loyal and prospective customers.
+Neither tone of voice is wrong, but both brands have adapted their website’s messaging and style to fit both loyal and prospective customers.

 13. Define Your Unique Value Proposition (UVP)